matagus/django-admin-contexts/README.md

 License
 =======

-`django-admin-contexts` is released under an BSD License - see the `LICENSE` file for more information.
+`django-admin-contexts` is released under a BSD License

 Acknowledgements